 Certain services are subject to prior authorization before being performed.
 These are found in the member's Benefit Plan book under the Authorizations section.
 Services that are subject to prior authorization may vary from Plan to Plan, so attention should be given to the individual Plan that is being considered.

 Prior authorization should be obtained before the service is provided, however if the Member's medical condition does not allow the Member to obtain prior authorization due to an emergency Admission, the Member or the Member's representative is requested to notify the Claims Administrator of the Admission during the next business day of the Claims Administrator or as soon thereafter as reasonably possible to obtain authorization.
-There are no penalties applied for the Member if prior authorization is not obtained.
-The service will be reviewed for medical necessity when the claim is submitted.
+Provider can submit a precertification request as long as the claim has not been submitted.
+If prior authorization is not obtained, there is potential you may have to pay up to the full amount of the claim charges.

 Drug Exception timeframes and enrollee responsibilities